 Message From the Program Director

 Residents have an opportunity to experience in IV sedation, place and restore implants, complete challenging endodontic cases, gain experience in third molar extractions and participate in hospital dentistry.
-There are no step checks, only challenges to prepare you for your future.
 The training program draws on all resources of the hospital.

 We hope you will consider our program as you look at your future in dentistry.